mapbox/mapbox-maps-ios/Sources/MapboxMaps/Documentation.docc/Articles/Declarative Map Styling.md

 For example, the code below creates a `CarModelPrimitive` which manages all you need to display a sport care Model on your map: the ``GeoJSONSource`` for the data, the ``Model`` to display, and the ``ModelLayer`` used to position the model.
 Add your `CarModelPrimitive` to your style body just like Mapbox style primitives.

+> Warning: We recommend not using @State or @Binding as part of your custom primitives. @State will only work as part of root view that contain ``Map``. @Binding may work in your components, but it will break content recalculation logic and will lead to worse performance.

 ```swift
 struct CarModelPrimitive: MapStyleContent {
     var body: some MapStyleContent {